kevinchen27/docs/docs/icd-11/ICD-11-Dash.md

 df2 = df.assign(total_nodes = lambda x: df.sum(axis =1))
 ```
 =======
-The reason we want to this is because Dash works well with pandas data.frames
+The reason we want to do this is because Dash works well with pandas data.frames
 >>>>>>> fdebf356440937f88cd478d30c950f880a9470e1